lavirana/Laravel-Support-Ticket/README.md

-This course covers how to create a new Laravel project and understand routes and Blade templates.
-You'll learn to set up authentication using Laravel Breeze, work with migrations, run raw SQL queries, and use the query builder and Eloquent ORM.
-It also explains accessors and mutators, image storage, and caching.
+This project covers creating a new Laravel application and working with routes and Blade templates.
+It includes setting up authentication using Laravel Breeze, working with migrations, running raw SQL queries, using the query builder and Eloquent ORM.
+It also includes accessors, mutators, image storage, and caching.

-You'll build a Help Ticket project where you create and store tickets with file uploads, update and delete models, use Laravel notifications, and manage relationships like "has many."
-The course also guides you through deploying your project using MezoHub.
+The main feature is a Help Ticket system where users can create and store tickets with file uploads, update and delete models, use Laravel notifications, and manage "has many" relationships.
+The project also includes deployment using MezoHub.

+I have pushed the full project to Git for reference.

-Topics include:
+Key features include:

-Creating a Laravel 10 project
+Laravel 10 project setup

-Routes and Blade basics
+Routes and Blade usage

-Composer JSON overview
+Composer JSON structure

 Authentication with Laravel Breeze

-Migrations and how registration works
+Migrations and registration handling

-MVC pattern explanation
+MVC pattern implementation

 Raw SQL queries and query builder

 Eloquent ORM, accessors, and mutators

-Config, caching, and user avatars
+Config management, caching, and user avatars

-Mass assignment, method spoofing, and CSRF
+Mass assignment, method spoofing, and CSRF protection

-Form requests, image storage, and Storage facade
+Form request handling, image upload, and storage

-AI integration with OpenAI for avatars
+AI avatar generation using OpenAI

 GitHub login integration

-Building the Help Ticket project from scratch

-Working with resource routes, controllers, and views

-Model binding, notifications, and relationships
+Help Ticket system: full CRUD and relationships

+Laravel notifications

 Deployment using MezoHub